Visible Signs of Heroin Use

 Heroin is an opioid drug, putting it in the same class of drugs as prescription pain relievers.
-Heroin is derived from morphine, which is a naturally-growing plant that comes from opium poppy plants.
-Heroin is incredibly addictive, and it’s a primary drug that’s associated with the opioid epidemic in the U.S. Tens of thousands of overdose deaths annually result from the use of heroin and other opioids.
+Heroin is derived from morphine, which is derived from naturally-growing opium poppy plants.
+Heroin is incredibly addictive, making it one of the primary drugs associated with the opioid epidemic in the United States.
+Tens of thousands of overdose deaths occur every year as the result of the use of heroin and other opioids.

-There are other consequences linked to the use of heroin and similar drugs as well that include crime, violence, family and societal problems, and costs associated with healthcare.
+There are other consequences linked to the use of heroin and similar drugs, including crime, violence, family and societal problems, and costs associated with healthcare.
 Suspecting that a loved one could be using heroin is extremely scary because of the addictive and often deadly nature of the drug.
 Recognizing the signs of heroin abuse can be helpful as you try to guide that person toward receiving treatment.

 The number of people using heroin has been steadily climbing in the past decade for a few different reasons.
-First, there is the relationship to prescription painkillers.
-For many years, prescription painkillers were widely prescribed, often when they weren’t even necessarily needed.
+For many years, prescription painkillers were widely prescribed, often when they weren’t necessarily needed.
 There was little thought about the potential for addiction.
-This over-prescription became a risk factor for eventual heroin abuse for people who became addicted to those drugs.
-There has also been a trend toward smoking and snorting of heroin.
-In previous decades it was primarily injected, and the stigma that was associated with that method kept many people from trying it.
-Now more people are initially using heroin in other ways.
-More often than not, they ultimately move on to inject it to achieve a more powerful high.
+This over-prescription became a risk factor for eventual heroin abuse.

-Heroin is incredibly addictive and can alter reward pathways in the brain after using it only one time.
+Heroin is incredibly addictive and can alter reward pathways in the brain after using it only once.
 Addiction to heroin is a chronic disease that is manageable but requires professional treatment.
-This is one of the reasons it can be useful to learn to recognize the visible signs of heroin use as well as the potential behavioral and lifestyle signs of use.
-If you can recognize red flags of heroin abuse, you may be more prepared to help a loved one.
+This is one of the reasons it can be useful to learn how to recognize the visible signs of heroin use, as well as the potential behavioral and lifestyle signs of use.
+If you can recognize red flags of heroin abuse, you may be more prepared to help a loved one struggling with heroin addiction.

 A person who uses heroin will first seem euphoric and high because of how the drug releases certain chemicals into the brain at very high levels.
-Then, that person will likely start to appear very sleepy and may nod off, particularly at strange times.
+Over time, that person will likely start to appear very sleepy and may nod off, particularly at strange times.
 They may have slow coordination or slurred speech, and they may feel like their extremities are heavy.
 Other visible signs of heroin use in the short-term can include confusion, dry mouth, nausea, vomiting and itchiness.
-If someone overdoses on heroin, visible signs can include slowed breathing as well as loss of consciousness, blue-tinted skin, pinpoint pupils, and a slow heart rate or clammy skin.
+If someone overdoses on heroin, visible signs can include slowed breathing as well as loss of consciousness, blue-tinted skin, pinpoint pupils, slowed heart rate and clammy skin.

 Some symptoms of drug abuse aren’t specific to heroin but may occur with any drug addiction or substance use disorder.
-For example, people addicted to using drugs will often start lying to cover their drug use, or they may withdraw from friends, family and their responsibilities.
-There may be declines in performance at school or work, and periods of euphoria may be followed by extreme exhaustion or sleep.
+For example, people addicted to drugs will often start lying to cover their drug use, or they may withdraw from friends, family and responsibilities.
+There may be declines in performance at school or work and periods of euphoria followed by extreme exhaustion.

-Finally, in addition to visible signs of heroin use, if you suspect a loved one is using the drug you might also look for paraphernalia.
+Finally, in addition to visible signs of heroin use, if you suspect a loved one is using the drug, you might also want to look for paraphernalia.
 One of the most common forms of heroin paraphernalia are needles, which are used to inject the drug.
 A spoon may also be present, which is the tool used to cook the heroin or turn it from a solid into a liquid that can be injected.
-Shoelaces are often used to tie-off extremities to make veins more apparent for injecting the drug, or if someone smokes heroin, there may be glass pipes found.
+Shoelaces are often used to tie-off extremities to make veins more apparent for injecting the drug, or if someone smokes heroin, they may have glass pipes.

-So what should you do if you notice visible signs of heroin use or changes in behavior that could indicate drug abuse?
+So, what should you do if you notice visible signs of heroin use or changes in behavior that could indicate drug abuse?
 Contact The Recovery Village.
-We have a team of addiction specialists who can talk with you more about the signs you’ve spotted in a loved one and what your next steps can be.
+We have a team of addiction specialists who can talk with you more about the signs you’ve spotted in a loved one and discuss your next steps can be.

 Have more questions about Heroin abuse?Read the most frequently asked questions